 How Educational Counselling Helps

-- Self-awareness: Students understand their strengths, interests, and fears
+- Self-awareness: Understanding strengths, interests, and fears

-- Study strategies: Personalized methods that fit the student’s learning style
+- Study strategies: Personalized learning methods

 When to Consider Counselling